• Home

 Let’s start with what you should avoid.
 Some things added to Chinese food, such as MSG, harm your health.
 While MSG is technically a natural substance, its production process is highly processed and synthetic.
 That means you don’t want to eat any products containing MSG.
 Another thing to avoid is the high sodium content in Chinese food.
 Sodium can cause headaches, muscle cramps, and high blood pressure, among other things.

 The worst offender is salt.
 Sodium is a mineral your body needs to function properly, but too much can cause health problems.
-That’s why the FDA recommends consuming only up to 2,300 mg of sodium daily.
-But a study published in the Journal of American Medical Association found that the average person consumes about 4,400 mg daily.
+The FDA recommends consuming only up to 2,300 mg of sodium daily.
+However, a study published in the Journal of American Medical Association found that the average person consumes about 4,400 mg daily.
 This means you could consume more than 20% of your recommended daily allowance.

 How can you become a Chinese food expert?

-Because Chinese food has a lot of ingredients, a lot of cooking methods, and many different ways to cook, fThe food industry is notoriously opaque and often hides information about how foods are processed.
-Or example, the nutrition facts sheet for chicken and beef doesn’t even mention “salt”, which is weird because salt is very important to the flavor of the meat.
+Because Chinese food has many ingredients, many cooking methods, and many different ways to cook, the food industry is notoriously opaque and often hides information about how foods are processed.
+For example, the nutrition facts sheet for chicken and beef doesn’t even mention “salt,” which is weird because salt is very important to the flavor of the meat.
 Even if you understand everything in this list, it won’t help you make healthy choices.

 Frequently asked questions about Chinese Food.